DockerToolbox/anyenv/README.md

 ## Overview

-This is the anyenv that we use for creating all of our Docker containers, it includes all of the required files.
+This is a selection of Docker containers preinstalled with [anyenv](https://github.com/anyenv/anyenv).

 We try to offer as many operating system flavours as possible, but we only use currently supported versions of each one.